 3. “In a later randomized, double-blind, controlled trial, pregnant women were randomly divided to receive either 650 mg of ginger or 25 mg of vitamin B6 (3xd/4 days).
 In this case, ginger actually appeared to be more effective than vitamin B6, with only minor side effects (Chittumma, Kaewkiattikun, and Wiriyasiriwach 2007).
 These results were supported in an additional trial in which pregnant women with nausea were randomized into groups to receive either 1 g of ginger/day or 40 mg of vitamin B6/day for 4 days.
 Results of this trial indicated that compared with a baseline, nausea and vomiting in the ginger group were significantly less than those reported by the vitamin B6 group (Ensiyeh and Sakineh 2009).
 A systematic review of the results of other double-blind, randomized, controlled trials, uncontrolled trials, case reports, and observational studies indicated that ginger is superior to placebo and as effective as vitamin B6 in relieving the severity of nausea and vomiting, with no reported side effects or adverse effects on pregnancy (Borrelli et al. 2005).
 A similar review of the literature regarding the safety and efficacy of ginger in the management of nausea and vomiting during pregnancy revealed that ginger appears to be a relatively low-risk and effective treatment for these symptoms (Boone and Shields 2005).
 Importantly, no differences in birth weight, gestational age, or frequencies of congenital abnormalities have been observed between ginger-treated and untreated mothers (Willetts, Ekangaki, and Eden 2003).
 A survey of a group of obstetricians and gynecologists revealed that most of them would recommend taking an antiemetic (71.3%), and specifically ginger (51.8%), to patients suffering from moderate to severe nausea (Power, Holzman, and Schulkin 2001).”

-You can grow natural anti-nausea medication in your garden?
+Can you grow anti-nausea plants in your garden?

 We’ve been growing ginger for years at Tyrant Farms.
 I also grew ginger for Oak Hill Cafe & Farm last summer.

 Ginger is quite easy to grow and can be grown in any climate zone, either in-ground or in pots/containers.
-Here’s our detailed step-by-step guide to growing ginger and closely related turmeric, if you want to give it a shot!
+Check out our detailed step-by-step guide to growing ginger and closely related turmeric, if you want to give it a shot!

 One big benefit of growing your own ginger is you can produce “baby ginger.”
 Baby ginger is younger and more tender than the typical fully mature ginger rhizomes you get at a grocery store.